Quick answer

 How can I tell if a Russia scholarship offer is genuine?

-Ask for the official scholarship notice or university-issued written fee policy.
-If the entire offer lives only in WhatsApp messages or verbal counselling, treat it as unverified.
+We obtain the official university-issued scholarship notice or written fee policy.
+Any offer that exists only in WhatsApp messages or verbal form is treated as unverified and is not presented to families.

 Should I pick a weaker university because it offers a scholarship?